imsachin49/AuctionTable/README.md

 # AuctionTable: Real-Time Auctions Platform
-   AuctionTable is a cutting-edge real-time auctions platform designed to offer a seamless, dynamic, and engaging bidding experience.
-Utilizing advanced WebSocket technology, AuctionTable    provides instantaneous updates on bid statuses, creating a highly competitive and transparent auction environment.
+    AuctionTable is a real-time auction platform that allows users to participate in live auctions, place bids, and monitor the status of their bids in real-time.
+The platform is designed to provide a seamless and engaging user experience, with instant updates on bid statuses and dynamic bid adjustments.
+AuctionTable also features secure authentication, robust security measures, and social sharing capabilities, making it a comprehensive and user-friendly auction solution.

 ## 💡 Key Features:
    - Real-Time Updates
    - Secure Authentication